theriftlab/immanuel-python/docs/7-contributions.md

 msgstr "mar"
 ```

-Be sure to include all seven weekdays and all twelve months.
-When a `msgctxt` lookup fails, Immanuel falls back to the translation without the context, so a missing `msgctxt "weekday"` entry for `"Sun"` will render Sunday as your translation of the planet Sun.

 The format of the stringified datetime is itself translatable, so you can reorder it to suit your language rather than being stuck with the English order:

 ```